-HID lamps are processed manually or through a custom built HID machine in the southern end of the building.
+HID lamps are processed manually or through a custom built HID machine at the southern end of the building.
 The HID lamp machine is comprised of conveyor belts, crushers, magnets, and air pollution control equipment.
 It is enclosed and under negative pressure.
 It uses an automated process to dry-separate outer glass, metal bases and support wires from the arc tubes.
 The arc tubes are crushed and dropped into 55-gallon drums for further processing in the retort room.
 The remaining components are dropped into collection containers for recycle/disposal.
-The drums of crushed arc tubes are managed as satellite accumulation area containers and moved to the HWS Area at the north end of the building within three days.
+The drums of crushed arc tubes are managed as satellite accumulation area containers and moved to the CSA at the north end of the building within three days.
 In the manual process, individuals carry out the separation and sorting procedures by hand.
 The separated arc tubes are fed into the HID machine for crushing prior to retort.

-A new automatic feeder/conveyor belt has been added to the HID processing machine.
-The new conveyor belt allows for in the increased processing of HID lamps to 37,000 lamps per 8-hour shift.
-I. South Building Battery, Container and E-Waste Storage: This building is immediately south of the main building and is divided into two large storage areas.
-The Container Storage Area is used to hold empty fiber drums and cardboard boxes.
+I. South Building - Battery, Container and E-Waste Storage:

+This building is immediately south of the main building and is divided into two large storage areas.
+The container storage area is used to hold empty fiber drums and cardboard boxes.
 No universal or hazardous wastes are stored in this area.
-The second room in this building is used for storage of e-waste and battery storage.
+The second room within this building is used for storage of e-waste and battery storage.
 The space is permitted to store up to 72 pallets.
-At the time of the inspection all pallets were properly labeled and protected from the environment.
+At the time of the inspection, all pallets were properly labeled and protected from the environment.
 No violations were observed at the time of the inspections.

 K. Records:

-Veolia maintains records including: Inbound/outbound HW manifests or shipping documentation, Monthly Hg Reclamation Rate Samples, Weekly HW Storage Inspections, Weekly Process Operation Inspections, Personnel Training Records Weekly Composite Samples, and Weekly Safety Inspections, and the Contingency Plan.
+Veolia maintains records including: Inbound/outbound HW manifests or shipping documentation, Monthly Hg Reclamation Rate Samples, Weekly HW Storage Inspections, Weekly Process Operation Inspections, Personnel Training Records, Weekly Composite Samples, Weekly Safety Inspections, and the Contingency Plan.
 The records were randomly reviewed for CY2011 and CY2012 and found to have no violations at the time of the inspection.
-The Weekly HW Storage Inspection Checklist did not have a space to place the number of containers in storage.
-This was not corrected during the permitting process and is not a violation of the facility's permit.
-Though the Department recommends adding a space for container number to the inspection checklist for all future weeks.
+The Weekly HW Storage Inspection Checklist was not filled out for the week of July 31, 2012.
 The addition of the four roll-offs for the storage of processed glass has alleviated the the problem of retesting samples.
-The processed glass can now be held until results are received and the glass is sent off for disposal or recycling.
+The processed glass can now be held until results are received and evaluated.
+The glass is normally sent off-site for disposal or recycling.

 PHOTO ATTACHMENTS:

-Ouside North Storage